Tax Credits: Enquiries

 - HMRC guidance on enquiries

 An enquiry may not be started before the date of HMRC's formal decision on the claimant's final entitlement for the tax year.
 This is usually given after the claimant has returned all their renewal papers.
-Normally, renewal papers should be returned by 31 July in the following tax year (so the renewal papers which finalise 2019/20 and act as a claim for 2020/21 should be sent in by 31 July 2019).
+Normally, renewal papers should be returned by 31 July in the following tax year (so the renewal papers which finalise 2019/20 and act as a claim for 2020/21 should be sent in by 31 July 2020).
 In a small minority of cases the renewal deadline may be different and will be shown as such on the Section 17 notice.
 It should be noted that the deadlines for replies is different where the person has claimed universal credit (UC) in the same tax year as they claimed tax credits such that the in-year finalisation rules apply.

 See our section on renewals for more information about the finalisation process.